barneyme/bpad/readme.txt

 Press CTRL + O or click ^O to edit a file from your computer.

-Press CTRL + S or click ^S to download your notes to your computer. bPad saves your notes as 'bpad.txt' by default but you can change it to any name and filetype (EG index.html.)
+Press CTRL + S or click ^S to download your notes to your computer. bPad saves your notes as 'bpad.txt' by default but you can change it to any name and filetype (EG rm-f.sh.)

 Click ? to view this Readme file.